-help to get information on how to use the mailserver.
+help to get information on how to use

+the mailserver.

-The InterNIC directory and database services collection of resource listings, internet documents such as RFCs, FYIs, STDs, and Internet Drafts, and publicly accessible databases are also now available via Gopher.
-All our collections are WAIS indexed and can be searched from the Gopher menu.
+The InterNIC directory and database services collection of resource listings, internet documents such as RFCs, FYIs, STDs, and Internet Drafts, and publicly accessible databases are also

 To access the InterNIC Gopher Servers, please connect to "internic.net" port 70.